jeremycherfas/user/pages/04.reviews/thomas-meaney-on-timothy-snyder-on-tyranny/review.md

     markdown: true
     twig: false
 visible: true
-summary: 'Against the prevailing wisdom, I continue to rely on experts to Inform me, but when experts disagree, What''s a person to think?'''
+summary: 'Against the prevailing wisdom, I continue to rely on experts to inform me, but when experts disagree, What''s a person to think?'''
 image: on-tyranny.png
 ---